Approximate tangents, harmonic measure, and domains with rectifiable boundaries: Introduction

 \section{Introduction}

-Determining (mutual) absolute continuity of the harmonic measure associated to the Laplace operator and the $d$-Hausdorff measure in domains with ``rough" boundaries has been a hot topic of research in mathematical analysis for almost four decades now.
-The interest in such questions can be justified partially by the connection between (a quantitative version of) the absolute continuity of the harmonic measure and the well-posedness of the Dirichlet problem with data in some $L^p$ space (even for elliptic operators of divergence form with merely bounded real coefficients).
+There is a strong connection between rectifiability of the boundary of a domain $\om$ in the Euclidean space $\R^{n+1}$ and absolute continuity of harmonic measure defined in $\om$ with respect to the $n$-Hausdorff measure on $\d \om$.
+In the past few years there has been a renaissance of new results in this field shedding light on long-standing related questions.
+Let us now briefly review the history of work in this area.

-Already in 1916, F. and M. Riesz \cite{RR} showed that for simply connected planar domains, bounded by a Jordan curve, whose boundary has finite length, harmonic measure and arc-length are mutually absolutely continuous.
-Their theorem was improved by Lavrentiev \cite{Lav} demonstrating that in a simply connected domain in the complex plane, bounded by a chord-arc curve, the harmonic measure is in the $A_\infty$ class of Muckehoupt weights.
-Bishop and Jones \cite{BJ} proved a local version of F. and M. Riesz theorem by showing that if $\Omega$ is a simply connected planar domain and $\Gamma$ is a curve of finite length, then $\omega\ll \HH^{1}$ on $\d\Omega\cap \Gamma$, where $\omega$ stands for the harmonic measure.
-They also give an example of a domain $\Omega$ whose boundary is contained in a curve of finite length, but $\HH^{1}(\d\Omega)=0<\omega(\d\Omega)$, thus showing that some sort of connectedness in the boundary is required.
+As early as 1916, F. and M. Riesz \cite{RR} showed that for simply connected planar domains that are bounded by a Jordan curve and whose boundary has finite length, harmonic measure and arc-length are mutually absolutely continuous.
+Lavrent'ev \cite{Lav} quantified this result by demonstrating that in a simply connected domain in the complex plane, bounded by a chord-arc curve, harmonic measure is in the $A_\infty$ class of Muckehoupt weights.
+McMillan showed in \cite[Theorem 2]{McM69} that for bounded simply connected domains $\Omega\subset \mathbb C$, harmonic measure $\omega_\Omega$ and $\HH^1$ measure are mutually absolutely continuous on the set of cone points.
+A local version of F. and M. Riesz theorem was obtained by Bishop and Jones \cite{BJ} where they showed that if $\Omega$ is a simply connected planar domain and $\Gamma$ is a curve of finite length, then $\omega\ll \HH^{1}$ on $\d\Omega\cap \Gamma$, where $\omega$ stands for the harmonic measure.
+They also constructed an infinitely connected planar domain $\Omega$ whose boundary $\d \om$ is uniformly rectifiable but harmonic measure is not absolutely continuous to arc length (thus showing that some sort of connectivity is required).